fozer15/Fitness-Management-App/README.md

 - node -v

-( it should show the current version of Node being used.
-I highly recommend using VScode )
+( it should show the current version of Node being used)

-## Installing Dependencies (I recommend using VScode)
+## Installing Dependencies (I highly recommend using VScode)

 Go into the client folder of the project and install dependencies using the following commands: